bradford-johnson/portfolio/README.md

 # portfolio
-this repository is a central place to have links to all my projects
+This repository is for my Quarto blog that formatted as a portfolio website, made to provide a central location to showcase my work and projects.

+Link to this portfolio: [ford-johnson.com](https://ford-johnson.com/)